timescale/nft-starter-kit/README.md

     ```
 1. Open the `Databases` page inside Superset (http://0.0.0.0:8088/databaseview/list/).
 You will see exactly one item there
     called `NFT Starter Kit`.
-1. Click the edit button (pencil icon) on the right side of the table (under "Actions").
-1. Don't change anything in the popup window, just click `Finish`.
-This will make sure the database can be
-   reached from Superset.
 1. Go check out your NFT dashboards!

     Collections dashboard: http://0.0.0.0:8088/superset/dashboard/1